Opentrons/opentrons/hardware/README.md

                    [--channel CHANNEL] [--port PORT] [--host HOST]
 ```

-Example using socketcan: `opentrons_can_comm --interface socketcan --channel vcan0`
+On Linux using socketcan: `opentrons_can_comm --interface socketcan --channel vcan0`

+On Mac using pcan: `opentrons_can_comm --interface pcan --channel PCAN_USBBUS1 --bitrate 250000`

 Example using opentrons' CAN over socket: `opentrons_can_comm --interface opentrons_sock`